da2so/da2so.github.io/_posts/2020-09-14-Counterfactual_Explanation_Based_on_Gradual_Construction_for_Deep_Networks.md

 To prduce a perturbed data <span style="color:DodgerBlue">$X'$</span> whose prediction will be a target class <span style="color:DodgerBlue">$c_t$</span>, we progressively search for an optimal mask and a composite.
 To this end, our method builds gradual construction that iterates over the maskingand composition steps until the desired classification score <span style="color:DodgerBlue">$\tau$</span> is obtained.

+### <span style="color:gray"> 2.2 Masking step </span>

+The goal of the masking step is to select the most influential feature to produce a target class from a pre-trained network as follows: